 Emy, Linwe as a friendly wolf, and myself on one of Emy's favorite sitting spots.

+I still am human much of the time.
+Each is a nice break for the other.
 Some of us use role play as a get away from being human and others switch from one role play persona to another, sometimes shedding skin for scales or fur to relax.

 It's funny but even if I don't have a great deal of interaction with someone, if we talk personally every once in a while, I develop a fondness and care about them.
 I miss Joyful... she is a warm and wonderful person.